tgremi/bluemix-buildpack-meteor/README.md

 cf set-env [APP_NAME] METEOR_SETTINGS '{"herp":"derp"}'
 ```

-You need to have a service for MongoDB available and bound to the app.
+You need to have a service for MongoLab available and bound to the app.
 Alternatively, you can set `MONGO_URL` to point to your MongoDB outside of Bluemix with the command:

 ```
 cf set-env [APP_NAME] MONGO_URL mongodb://[SERVER]:[PORT]/[DB] # substitute your configuration values